How to Become A Scholar

 One of my biological parents lives in another country.
 Do I need his/her financial information?

 Yes!
 Financial information for BOTH biological parents is needed.
-Cooperman College Scholars will use Foreign Currency Exchange Rates to convert income earned outside of the United States into USDollars.
-Please ask your parent to complete the CCS Income Verification Worksheet for Non-Filers and include documentation of his/her 2023 income earned in the appropriate foreign currency.
+Cooperman College Scholars will use Foreign Currency Exchange Rates to convert income earned outside of the United States into US Dollars.
+Please work with your parent to complete their section of Part B: Parent/Guardian Information & Financial Eligibility and include documentation of their 2024 income.

 I do not see my question listed here.
 What should I do?